Mülheim: Geography

-¹ Eppinghofen and Mellinghofen are part of the so-called northern city centre (referred to as Altstadt II).
+¹ Eppinghofen and Mellinghofen are part of the northern inner city (referred to as Altstadt II).

 ² The old name for Heimaterde in the land register is Fulerum.

+³ officially referred to as Altstadt I.

 Figures are estimates based on statistical data from 2025.

 The city is divided into three administrative districts (Bezirke), six sub-areas (Teilräume) for planning purposes, and nine (official) districts and 28 statistical districts.
 There are 27 electoral districts for local elections.